tayloraswift/swift-unidoc/Guides/Quickstart.md

 ## Setting up a local database

-Unidoc uses [MongoDB](https://github.com/tayloraswift/swift-mongodb) for long-term storage of documentation.
-You use Unidoc by compiling documentation (more on that later) and then uploading the docs to a Unidoc server, which mediates access to the master database.

 A Unidoc server is a server that talks to a second server, a MongoDB server.
-Therefore, before you can start a Unidoc server, you need to set up and launch a local MongoDB deployment.
+Therefore, before you can start a Unidoc server, you need to set up and launch a local [MongoDB](https://github.com/tayloraswift/swift-mongodb) deployment.

 A MongoDB deployment consists of a [mongod](https://www.mongodb.com/docs/manual/reference/program/mongod/) process connected to a network that the Unidoc server is also connected to.

 ### Starting the database server

-Even if you have a mongod daemon running on your development machine, it is usually preferable to host mongod inside a dedicated Docker container.
+We recommend hosting mongod inside a dedicated Docker container.
 This repository provides a Docker compose file that does this for you.

 To bring up the mongod instance (if it is not already online), run the following: